AI Quote Agent vs. Human Sales Coordinator: A Real Cost Breakdown

 What the AI does well

-After shipping 160+ agents across event venues, hotels, retreats, and service trades, here's the honest picture.
+After shipping 160+ agents across event venues, conference hotels, retreats, and service trades, here's the honest picture.

 The AI agent is best at: